 - Do the people on this leaderboard hold roles where they should be talking to many people?
 If not, why might they need something from so many people?

-Two people may end up as Lovebirds because they’re collaborating on an important project or filling a role which requires frequent communication.
+Two people may end up as Strong Ties because they’re collaborating on an important project or filling a role which requires frequent communication.
 Or they might just be good friends!

 - Are these people collaborating on work-related projects?
 Or is it a sign of procrastination, gossip, or lack of focus?